This post was updated on July 10, 2015.

 You follow the steps, submitting your forms and fees — and guess what happens.
 Your permit gets denied for having insufficient information.

-The AQMD failed to tell you that forms and fees are only about two-thirds of the entire permit application.
+The SCAQMD failed to tell you that forms and fees are only about two-thirds of the entire permit application.
 You’re missing the most important element of the entire application.

 A full permit application contains three core elements: